-At this point both temperature circuits should be assembled except for the large capacitors C9 and C13 and the right angle headers J3 and J4.
+At this point both temperature circuits should be assembled except for capacitors C9 and C13 (located in a separate bag) and the right angle headers J3 and J4.
 Save those parts which will be soldered at a later point in the assembly.